 Lindsey loves rugby league- particularly the NRL North Queensland Cowboys, scuba diving (although not so much in the UK!) and Stand up Paddle-boarding.
 Basically, if there’s an ocean nearby, that’s where you’ll find her.

 As a Project Manager, Lauren works collaboratively across existing and developing projects within the HE, STEM and International Partnerships divisions at Equal.
 These projects include the MIT Global Teaching Labs GTL in Wales Programme, Welsh Government Seren Network’s National initiatives, and has been an active participant on the Innovations in Education Today delivered via MIT.

-Lauren is an experienced Creative Arts and STEM lecturer with a background teaching in further/higher and independent educational settings, including international academic summer schools in London and across South Wales.
-Lauren has over 13 years teaching experience delivering community-based workshops, curriculum development and delivery at GCSE, A Level and Undergraduate levels within established design and engineering departments.
+Lauren is an experienced Creative Arts and STEM lecturer with a background teaching in further, higher and independent educational settings, including international academic summer schools in London and across South Wales.
+Lauren has over 13 years of teaching experience delivering community-based workshops, curriculum development and delivery at GCSE, A Level and Undergraduate levels within established design and engineering departments.
 Most recently supporting engineering degree students with specialised design-tech projects and dissertation proposals.
-With a BA (Hons) degree in Contemporary Design, a PGCE in further/higher education from Cardiff and Postgraduate Professional Development from Goldsmiths University of London, Lauren has continued to develop personal research and exploration of learning practice within social and cultural contexts through the arts and emerging technologies.
+With a BA (Hons) degree in Contemporary Design, a PGCE in further and higher education from Cardiff and Postgraduate Professional Development from Goldsmiths University of London, Lauren has continued to develop personal research and exploration of learning practice within social and cultural contexts through the arts and emerging technologies.